 When addiction enters the mix, many of the elements that make for successful relationships become much more difficult to maintain.
 Once a substance user progresses from occasional use to addiction, they are likely to have a single focus: obtaining and using the substance.

 Since relationships often cannot compete with the euphoric experience of substance use, the user will typically put less time and energy into maintaining the relationship, allowing various damaging elements to begin to surface.

-Someone that begins using alcohol or other drugs excessively may not be outwardly open about their use due to strong feelings of shame, guilt, and fear of judgment.
-They may think others will not understand or accept the situation, which breeds the tendency to be secretive with their loved one.
+Someone who begins using alcohol or other drugs excessively may not be outwardly open about their use due to strong feelings of shame, guilt, and fear of judgment.
+They may think others will not understand or accept the situation, which breeds a tendency to be secretive with their loved one.
 They may lie about: